General Public Policy and Administrative Questions

 Q. What is the advancement to candidacy requirement?

-A. The Advancement to Candidacy form is required for matriculation in the University.
+A. The Advancement to Candidacy form is your MPA program plan.

 Q. Where can I get the Advancement to Candidacy form?